lizmat/raku-all-modules/cpan/MELEZHIK/Sparrowform/README.md

     # install packages
     $ sparrowform --task_run=package-generic@list="'nano mc'"

+## Default Sparrowdo scenario

+If you don't want bother with creating scenarios for every instance, you may choose to defined _default_ scenario.

+Create scenario named `sparrowfile`:

+    $ nano sparrowfile

+    bash "apt-get update";

+So, these instances which do not have a related Sparrowdo scenarios files will use this _default_ scenario.

 ## Debugging

 If something goes awry ...
 Enable SPF_DEBUG variable to see internal output: